-L. Job Preference
+S. Job Preference

-Members of the bargaining unit shall have a job preference on all bargaining unit positions beyond the regular school day or school year.
-On-site employees shall have first preference for positions designated for that specific school population.
+Members of the bargaining unit shall have a job preference on all teaching positions beyond the regular school day or school year.
+On-site teachers shall have first preference for teaching positions designated for that specific school population.